BoboTiG/thermalprinter/README.rst

 Errors
 ======

-If an error occures, the `ThermalPrinterError` exception is raised.
+If an error occures, the `ThermalPrinterError` parent exception is raised.
+There are two children exceptions:

+- `ThermalPrinterConstantError` for exceptions impacting a constant;
+- `ThermalPrinterValueError` for exceptions impacting a value.

 Constants